 In 1882, President Arthur issued an executive order which created a reservation of 20 townships (460,800 acres.)
 This area was about the size and shape of present-day Rolette County.
 Then, on March 29, 1884, President Arthur signed another executive order reducing the size of the reservation to two townships (46,080 acres.)
 (See Document 28)

 This area was too small for the Chippewa people.
-The problem for the U. S. government was that the Chippewas had often crossed the Canadian border as they hunted or moved their homes.
+The federal government did not take into consideration several important factors when counting the population of the tribe.
+The Chippewas had often crossed the Canadian border as they hunted or moved their homes.
+The federal government did not want to count those who went to Canada as part of the Turtle Mountain band.
 In addition, many Chippewa women had married English or French fur traders.
 Their children were not full-blooded Chippewa.
 They were called Métis.
 U. S. government officials did not count Métis as part of the population of the Chippewa nation and wanted all Chippewas of Canadian origin to return to Canada.

 The reservation of two townships was much too small for the Chippewas and the Métis.
 The government recognized this and made provisions for some Chippewas at Trenton (in present day Williams County) and in Montana.

 In September, 1892, Porter J. McCumber and other federal commissioners met with the Chippewa Council.
 (See Image 20) They reached an agreement over land and compensation for the Chippewas’ land cessions.
 Little Shell and his followers were purposefully excluded from the treaty discussions.
 Though Little Shell hired attorney Pierre Bottineau to represent his band, he was not allowed to participate in the council.

 The members of the council that met with McCumber and the other commissioners were picked by John Waugh, the federal agent in charge.
 They were known as the Council of Thirty-two.
 They were not chosen by the tribe.